johnson-oragui/practical-tutorials/README.md

-I am not the owner of this work, please check the next README.md
+I am not the owner of this work, please check the README.md and LICENCE.md inside alll directory